-Recommendations: Recommendations: Based on my technical review of the monitoring results for the waste disposal site: No Changes to the monitoring program are recommended Continue to monitor with no changes from 2023 monitoring program The following change(s) to the monitoring program is/are recommended: No changes to the site design and operation are recommended The following change(s) to the • site design and operation is/are recommended:
+Recommendations: Based on my technical review of the e monitoring results for the waste disposal site: No Changes to the monitoring program are recommended Continue to monitor with no changes from previous year monitoring program The following change(s) to the () monitoring program is/are recommended: No changes to the site design and operation are recommended The following change(s) to the • site design and operation is/are recommended:

 CEP Signature

 Relevant Discipline Education with 30 years experience

-Date:
+Date: March 2025

 CEP Contact Information: Andrew Buzza, P.Geo

 Company: Jp2g Consultants Inc.

 Address: 1150 Morrison Drive Suite 410 Ottawa ON K2H 8S9

 Telephone No.: 613 828-7800

 Fax No. : 613 828-2600

-E-mail Address: andrewb@jp2g.com
+E-mail Address: andrew.buzza@jp2g.com

 Save As Print Form

-Jp2g Reference No. 22-6213C
+Jp2g Reference No. 22-6213D

-Appendix K Township 2023 Operations Records
+Appendix K Township 2024 Operations Records